 Overall, the existing approaches using adjusted and unadjusted shares perform poorly.
-In Appendix C, we examine additional specifications, such as estimating demand marketby-market.
+We have also examined additional specifications, such as estimating demand market-by-market.
 The results are similarly poor because the primary issues stem from the zeros problem, not from the lack of specification flexibility.
 Note that adding random coefficients would not only be infeasible with millions of observations due to the computational burden, it would also not address the zeros.
 This is true even after aggregating data.
 For example, even at the brand level, the choice set is reduced to only a few hundred options, but the number of market-level zeros is still close to 60%.